 2. Probability Theory

 As discussed above, probability theory is at the core of mathematics in gambling.
-Essentially, when one gambles, one is guessing the outcome of an event where it can go a number of probable ways.
+Essentially, when gambling, one is guessing the outcome of an event, which can go several probable ways.
 Judging whether to place a bet should involve some level of decision as to how likely it is to be successful, which is where probability comes in.

-It is useful to note the different types.
-Joint probability occurs when events occur simultaneously.
-Marginal probability is the likelihood of an activity taking place irrespective of the results of other events.
+Itโs useful to note the different types.
+Joint probability happens when events occur simultaneously.
+Marginal probability is the likelihood of an activity taking place irrespective of the results of other events.ย

 Conditional probability is most used in gambling.
-It is when the possibility of an event occurring is determined by the occurrence of another mutually exclusive event.
+Itโs when the possibility of an event occurring is determined by the occurrence of another mutually exclusive event.

-Conditional probability is not cumulative, as clarified by the formula.
-Bet setters use conditional probability to evaluate the chances of gaining a particular stake given an event has occurred.
+Conditional probability isnโt cumulative, as clarified by the formula.
+Bet setters use conditional probability to evaluate the chances of gaining a particular stake given an event has occurred.ย

 Two ways of working out probability are combinations and permutations.